-Since this is a complex issue, it is essential that both the Centre and Parents recognize the following factors when determining if a child should stay home:
+Since this is a complex issue, it is essential that both the Centre and family recognize the following factors when determining if a child should stay home:

-- The ability of a child to cope with a full day at the Centre; - The need to protect all children from contagious diseases; - The need for guidance for parents to assist them in deciding when a child is "not quite well"; - The responsibility and commitments of parents who work full time; - Therefore, follow the Communicable Diseases Chart attached to the Parent Guide for your convenience.
-A copy is posted in the hallway for reference.
+- The ability of a child to cope with a full day at the Centre; - The need to protect all children from contagious diseases; - The need for guidance for parents to assist them in deciding when a child is "not quite well"; - The responsibility and commitments of parents who work full time; - Therefore, follow the Communicable Diseases Chart, a copy is posted in the hallway of the Centre for reference.

 Failure to provide basic medical care for your child is neglect.
-This failure to provide medical treatment is cause for the Centre to contact Children's Aid to obtain the necessary care for child needs.
+This failure to provide medical treatment is cause for the Centre to contact Children's Aid to obtain the necessary care the child needs.
 Also, it is considered neglect not to pick your child up when called by the Centre to do so due to illness.
 All measures must be taken to ensure that the child is cared for, and it is not the Centre's responsibility or ability to administer to one child due to illness.